-Local Modification Committee (LMC)
+LOCAL MODIFICATION COMMITTEE (LMC)

 LMC is a forum for technical discussions and associated aspects of introduction and applicability of modifications.
 It is constituted by the Government.
-LMC shall be chaired by CEMILAC, with members from maintenance organisation of the respective User Services, Service Headquarters, DGAQA, Contractors representatives in Design, Production Engineering, Methods Engineering and Quality Control.
+LMC shall be chaired by CEMILAC, with members from maintenance organisation of the respective User Services, Service Headquarters, DGAQA, Main Contractor's representatives in Design, Production Engineering, Methods Engineering and Quality Control.
 Wherever flight testing is involved, flight testing agency representative may also be a co-opted member.
 LMC chairman may constitute LTC for technical evaluation of modification.

-Local Technical Committee (LTC)
+LOCAL TECHNICAL COMMITTEE (LTC)